-• The SENDCO delivers staff training in SEND at least termly to raise awareness, knowledge and understanding of SEND.
+The SENDCO delivers staff training in SEND at least termly to raise awareness, knowledge and understanding of SEND.
+In addition, training is sourced from SENSS, Autism Outreach, Virtual School, Behavior support, Occupational Therapy, Outreach support from special schools and the Educational Psychology team.